ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Licences | Configured | Configured to assign Microsoft 365 licences to user groups.
 Ensures consistent configuration.
 Custom Domain Names | Configured | {agency}.onmicrosoft.com<br>{agency}.gov.au
 Mobility (MDM and MAM) | Not Configured | Default settings.
-Company Branding | Configured | Agency specific logos will be required to provide a corporate look and feel.<br />The Agency specific logon banner text is provided under the "Sign-in page text" area of company branding to remind users of their security responsibilities.
+Company Branding | Configured | Agency specific logos will be required to provide a corporate look and feel.
+The agency specific logon banner text is provided under the "Sign-in page text" area of company branding to remind users of their security responsibilities.

 Additional Azure AD Design Decisions for cloud native implementations.